Tegan Nox: Early career (2013–2017)

-What Culture Pro Wrestling (2016–2017)

-Newell debuted for What Culture Pro Wrestling (WCPW) on 27 July at Loaded #5, defeating Bea Priestley, but was defeated by Priestley the following day.
-On 24 August, Newell and Priestley faced off once again, this time in a last woman standing match to crown the first ever WCPW Women's Champion, won by Newell.
-On 13 February 2017, Newell lost the WCPW Women's Championship to Bea Priestley in a no disqualification match, ending her reign at 173 days.

-World Wonder Ring Stardom (2017)

-In January 2017, Newell embarked on her first tour of Japan, competing with the all-female promotion Stardom.
+In January 2017, Newell embarked on her first tour of Japan, competing with the all-female promotion World Wonder Ring Stardom.
 In her first match on the tour, she and Kay Lee Ray defeated Oedo Tai (Kris Wolf and Viper).
 On 29 January, Newell challenged Kairi Hojo for the Wonder of Stardom Championship, losing after a diving elbow from Hojo.

-WWE
+WWE (2017–2024)

-Mae Young Classic (2017–2018)
+NXT (2017–2021)

 In April 2017, it was reported that Newell had signed a contract with WWE.
-It was reported that Newell was replaced in the WWE Mae Young Classic, because of tearing to her ACL before the tournament had even began.
+It was reported that Newell was replaced in the WWE Mae Young Classic, because of suffering a torn anterior cruciate ligament before the tournament had even began.

 Newell returned to the ring on 13 April 2018, at an NXT live event, where she teamed up with Dakota Kai in a tag team match to defeat Reina González and Vanessa Borne.
-After being announced as a competitor in the 2018 Mae Young Classic, Newell entered the tournament on 8 August, under the ring name Tegan Nox, defeating Zatara.
+After being announced as a competitor in the 2018 Mae Young Classic, Newell entered the tournament on 8 August, under the ring name "Tegan Nox", defeating Zatara.
 Nox returned the following day, defeating Nicole Matthews in the second round before suffering another knee injury in her quarter-final match against Rhea Ripley.
-After the match premiered on the WWE Network, Nox posted on Twitter that she had suffered numerous injuries during the match, including: a torn ACL, MCL, lateral collateral ligament, meniscus, and patellar dislocation.
+After the match premiered on the WWE Network, Nox posted on Twitter that she had suffered numerous injuries during the match, including: a torn ACL, medial collateral ligament, lateral collateral ligament, meniscus, and patellar dislocation.